‘Teen Mom OG’ Cast Is ‘Shocked’ By Bristol Palin’s Addition, Reports ‘Hollywood Life’

 According to a July 19 report from Hollywood Life, Amber Portwood, Catelynn Lowell, and Maci Bookout, along with their past and present partners, are in complete disbelief that their longtime producer, Morgan J. Freeman, welcomed the daughter of politician Sarah Palin to his MTV series.

 “Teen Mom OG cast members are shocked that liberal producer Morgan J. Freeman agreed to add Bristol Palin to the cast.
-Bristol comes from a staunch Republican family so it comes as a surprise that the politically active Morgan would make such a choice,” a source close to the cast explained.
+Bristol comes from a staunchly Republican family so it comes as a surprise that the politically active Morgan would make such a choice,” a source close to the cast explained.

-Palin welcomed her first child, nine-year-old Tripp, at the young age of 17, much like many of her new co-stars, and she’s currently in the midst of plenty of drama as she prepares to divorce husband Dakota Meyer, the father of her two youngest children, Sailor Grace, 2, and Atlee Bay, 1.
+Palin welcomed her first child, 9-year-old Tripp, at the young age of 17, much like many of her new co-stars, and she’s currently in the midst of plenty of drama as she prepares to divorce husband Dakota Meyer, the father of her two youngest children, Sailor Grace, 2, and Atlee Bay, 1.

 News of Palin’s addition to the show was first reported on Thursday and according to Hollywood Life, Portwood, Lowell, Bookout, and the rest of the cast were not given any notice in regard to the news.
 Instead, they found out about Palin joining the show just as the rest of the world did.